dtomschitz/bingo-app/README.md

 $ npm install -g nx
 ```

-Further more the whole project can be started and run with `docker-compose up` which elimates the requirement to install the node modules locally as well as the global [Nrwl Nx](https://nx.dev/) and [Deno](https://deno.land/) installation.
+Further more the whole project can be started and run with `docker-compose up` which should be the preferred way to the run the whole project.
+This elimates the requirement to install the node modules locally as well as the global [Nrwl Nx](https://nx.dev/), [Deno](https://deno.land/) and [NodeJS](https://nodejs.org/) installation.

 # Project Structure